Redo Rescue

 Redo Rescue, formerly Redo Backup and Recovery, is a free backup and disaster recovery software.
-It runs from a bootable Linux CD image, features a GUI that is a front end to the Partclone command line utility, and is capable of bare-metal backup and recovery of disk partitions.
+It runs from a live CD, a bootable Linux CD image, features a GUI that is a front end to the Partclone command line utility, and is capable of bare-metal backup and recovery of disk partitions.
 It can use external hard drives and network shares.

 After a long period of inactivity since 2012, the project has been resumed in 2020 adopting a shorter name: Redo Rescue.
-While the project was inactive, in 2019, it was forked to create Rescuezilla which is no longer based on Debian, but on Ubuntu.